October 25, 2009

 I would also be interested to learn whether there was any connection between McClurg’s and Martin.
 Martin was Irish, his father being a railroad executive which explains the private rail car at his disposal, as were, of course, the McClurgs and so was the chief executive Joe Bray.
 If Martin knew Bray he might have pressured Bray to reject publication of Tarzan doing a quick turnaround when interest was shown by the Cincinatti firm.
 Martin then might have meddled with Burroughs’ contract with McClurg’s.
 The contract and McClurg’s attitude is difficult to understand otherwise.

 The gold is buried which Zek is supposed to have gotten through Werper, then they have a falling out and Werper is captured by Mourak and his Abyssinians.
 Mourak would then represent A.L.
 Burt and a division of the the royalties.
-If McClurg’s had promoted Tarzan Of The Apes, which they didn’t, Burroughs would have received 13 at 1.30 per copy.
+If McClurg’s had promoted Tarzan Of The Apes, which they didn’t, Burroughs would have received 10% of 1.30 per copy.
 Thus at even 100,000 or 200,000 copies he would have received 13,000 or 26.000 dollars. that would have been a good downpayment on his yacht.
-Martin who must have thought of Burroughs as a hard core loser from his early life would have been incensed by such good fortune.
+Martin who must have thought of Burroughs as a hard core loser from his early life would have been incensed by such good fortune that might have placed Burroughs’ income well above his own.

 Instead, it doesn’t appear that McClurg’s even printed the whole first edition of 15,000 copies.
 The book immediately went to A.L.
 Burt where the price of the book was reduced to 75 or 50 cents with the royalty much reduced to 4 1/2 cents divided fifty-fifty between McClurg’s and Burroughs.
 It’s hard to believe that ERB wasn’t robbed as he certainly thought he had been.
 Thus when Mourak unearths the gold he is settling for a portion of the hoard when Zek’s men show up and the battle necessary for the story begins.